Knowing how to identify potential issues with your car is essential.

 A random engine misfire could be caused by insufficient amounts of fuel reaching the injectors, or injectors that have become jammed with contaminants from the dirty fluid.

-In older vehicles, this can happen while you’re idling, as well as when you’re in motion.
+In older cars, this can happen while you’re idling, as well as when you’re in motion.

-Newer cars are less likely to suffer misfires while idling due to clogged fuel, so if your new car is misfiring, there’s a high chance it’s not the fuel filter causing this, although it’s still a possibility you can’t completely rule out just yet.
+Newer cars are less likely to suffer misfires while idling due to clogged fuel, so if your new car is misfiring, there’s a high chance it’s not the fuel filter causing this, although it’s still a possibility.

 Noisy or rough idling isn’t normal.
 Consider the age of your filtration unit if this symptom ever crops up.